Physics-50/Module-2/docs/index.md

 ### P1.6 Optional: DIY Acoustic Levitator!</strong>
 If after this Module you are interested in building your own levitator you can find the AIP publication as well as a link to the materials and instructions below.
-Happy levitating!</p>
+Happy levitating!

 [AIP Paper](https://aip.scitation.org/doi/full/10.1063/1.4989995){:target="_blank"}

 [Materials and instructions](https://www.instructables.com/id/Acoustic-Levitator/){:target="_blank"}